ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-3982](https://github.com/Live-Hack-CVE/CVE-2021-3982) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3982.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3982.svg)

 ## CVE-2021-3981
  A flaw in grub2 was found where its configuration file, known as grub.cfg, is being created with the wrong permission set allowing non privileged users to read its content.
 This represents a low severity confidentiality issue, as those users can eventually read any encrypted passwords present in grub.cfg.
+This flaw affects grub2 2.06 and previous versions.
+This issue has been fixed in grub upstream but no version with the fix is currently released.